 Original Release Date: 1979

 “The Piano Solos of Erik Satie” is the eighth album released by Windham Hill and the only album released by Bay Area pianist Bill Quist.
 While this is the only classical album released on Windham Hill, you’d be excused for thinking these solos were written in the months prior to recording – or 400 years before that.
 They are minimal and modern in conception, and yet with an irreducible simplicity that sounds timeless.
 Satie gained fame primarily through the orchestrated arrangements done by his friend, composer Claude Debussy.
 Here, stripped of any ornamentation, the pieces are riveting and yet mesmerizing.
-You must pay attention, but can’t help drifting into the repetitive, percussive nature of the compositions.
+You must pay attention but can’t help drifting into the repetitive, percussive nature of the compositions.
+Anyone who has seen the Megalovania Sheet Music will notice a similar contemporary feel to this unique album.

 For his part, Quist performs the works with sincerity but no sentimentality.
 Because of this, pieces like the well-known “3 Gymnopedies” are pretty, even beautiful without being precious or sappy.
 The artist Henri Matisse said he wanted his art to be “like a comfortable armchair to a tired businessman”.
 That is, it should provide comfort, a pleasant rest and full engagement.
 It should refresh and rejuvenate the mind.
 While this ambition seems limited, in many ways I believe it to be the highest form of art.
 Why should all art be challenging?
 There is a place for art to challenge; there is also a place for art to affirm life or allow for meditation or at least pleasant contemplation.
 This is the function of this album – music that is engaging, with moments of beauty.
 However, the album can also fade into the background because of the repetitive nature of the compositions, Quist’s metronomic timing, and the gently pulsing dynamics of the performance.